-An Artist Is Re-Creating Classic DC Album Covers - Washingtonian
+An Artist Is Recreating Classic DC Album Covers - Washingtonian

 The show will feature Halaszyn’s renditions of “all my favorite albums that came from DC,” from Black Eyes’ self-titled debut to the Faith/Void split.
 His gaze rides higher than punk rock, encompassing psychedelia (the unfairly obscure DC band the Fallen Angels), go-go (in the form of those once-ubiquitous Globe Printing posters), and fellow travelers like Parliament, whose 1975 album Chocolate City paid tribute to Washington.

-Halaszyn has re-created 18 twelve-inch records and at least eight singles for the show.
+Halaszyn has recreated 18 twelve-inch records and at least eight singles for the show.
 He hopes to encounter some more people with connections to the music that inspired him during the two hours on Saturday when the whole show will be live.
 Wouldn’t it be amazing, he says, if any of the 30 or so people on the cover of Q and Not U’s 2000 LP No Kill No Beep Beep happened by?
 It’s possible!
-“Seeing all of these faces I love so dearly rendered in Alex’s instantly recognizable style is damn trip,” says the band’s Chris Richards, who now works at the Washington Post.
+“Seeing all of these faces I love so dearly rendered in Alex’s instantly recognizable style is a damn trip,” says the band’s Chris Richards, who now works at the Washington Post.

 The work will be for sale—$100 for 12-inches and $80 for 7-inches—and anything that doesn’t sell will be available at the store for purchase for the near future, Brownlee says.
 But if you’re hot to pick up any particular album cover, try to make it between 4 and 6 PM on Saturday.
 “It’s almost like a concert,” Halaszyn says.
 “This is your chance to see it.”
 Brownlee talks enthusiastically about Halaszyn’s spiritual connection to other music-inspired artists like Raymond Pettibon and Stefan Marx and the chance to give a broader presentation of Halaszyn’s work.
 “I think he has created a universe of his own,” Brownlee says.
 “I like being in it, and it’s a lot of fun.”